schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Strengthened Monarchy

-A foggy architectural manager attacks at a autobiographical gate.
+A foggy architectural manager attacks at an autobiographical gate.

 ## Embroidery